Brain Health: 10 Tips for Keeping "Senior Moments" at BayReading Time: 8 minutes

 In fact, recent research conducted by the University of Pennsylvania found that “extensive wakefulness” may cause permanent damage to neurons responsible for cognition and alertness.
 For deep, healing sleep to occur, delta and theta brainwave states are best.

-#4: Exercise.
-Not only is moderate quantities of exercise good for your immune system, cardiovascular system, and even your gut, it is also healthy for your mind as well, according to research conducted at the University of California, Irvine’s Institute for Brain Aging and Dementia.
+Not only is moderate quantities of exercise good for your immune system, cardiovascular system, and even your gut, it’s also healthy for your mind as well, according to research conducted at the University of California, Irvine’s Institute for Brain Aging and Dementia.

 Exercise has also been linked to a lower risk of diabetes, hypertension, cardiovascular disease, and depression.
 Most importantly, exercise decreases inflammation.
 Inflammation has been linked to declining brain function in studies by Yale University and others.